For most businesses, the largest cost they endure is labor cost. And that’s certainly true for restaurants and foodservice businesses.

 A lot of reducing labor costs is about optimizing bar management.
 The better you are at your job, the better your employees are at theirs.
 That means higher productivity, fewer days off, and better execution.

-Using a beverage inventory management system like BinWise helps streamline almost every aspect of stocking and selling alcohol.
+Using a beverage inventory management system like BinWise helps streamline almost every aspect of stocking and selling alcohol and even help with knowing how to price a menu, establishing your break even cost, and recipe costing.
 It gives you reams of data to analyze to make sure you’re scheduling only the employees you need to.

 Invest in BinWise is an investment in your employees.
 And the payoff for bars and restaurants across the country has been outstanding.